kilkelly/lisk-prettify/README.md

 *rawLskValue* (number) - The raw LSK amount, usually returned when performing API calls to the Lisk network.

 *config* (object) &lt;optional&gt; - Configuration for the returned result.
 The configurations are:
-* commas (boolean) - Choose whether or not to display commas where necessary in your result.
+* commas (boolean) - Choose whether or not to display commas where necessary e.g. 1,000,000.00000000.
+Default: true
+* decimals (boolean) - Choose whether or not to display decimal places.
 Default: true

 #### Examples